For Sailing Regatta FAQs, please click the below link;

 What is the Festival of Sails?

-The Festival of Sails is the largest annual keel boat regatta in the Southern Hemisphere, held annually in Geelong and Melbourne.
-It is Victoria’s oldest sporting event and is annually attracts in excess of 300 yachts and 4000 participants.
+The Festival of Sails is the largest annual keel boat regatta in the Southern Hemisphere, held annually in Geelong, with the iconic Melbourne to Geelong Passage Race signalling the start each year.
+It is Victoria’s oldest sporting event and attracts in excess of 300 yacht entries and 3000 participants each year.

 How long has the event been running?